As part of our ongoing KPIs series, we look at Staff Utilization – a key profitability driver for professional services.

 - 20 Management

 The project anticipates 190 hours.
 This could be one person at 47.5 hours a week.
 Or, as is most likely the case, specialists are allocated by need.
-For example, content development is needed on average for about 2 hours a day.
+For example, content development is needed for about 2 hours a day on average.
 We wouldn’t typically hire someone to work 2 hours a day.
 Either we outsource the function or determine if we can allocate this person’s time over several projects to justify a full-time hire.
 Further, can this person handle other skill sets or be cross-trained, and is that the best use of their time?

 As this is just one person of many disciplines, it is easy to see the need to manage staff utilization efficiently.